 Devil's Den is an unexpected natural treasure hidden away on private property near Williston, FL.
 A sinkhole filled with very clear water about 50 feet deep, it was named Devil's Den because in the old days when people saw the steam from its 72 degree water rising up through its narrow opening on a cold … Continue reading Snorkeling Underground

 We are wannabe spelunkers who enjoy exploring an occasional cave or cavern.
 So this past week when the topic of "Underground" popped up on #TRLT we were eager to participate.
-The topic immediately brought back memories of an extreme cave tour we … Continue reading Underground Wonders
+About to crawl under the earth at Craters of the Moon National Park The topic immediately brought back memories of an extreme cave tour we … Continue reading Underground Wonders

 A glass-bottom boat is a great way to go sightseeing on a river, provided the glass and the water are both clear, and the glass is strong enough to withstand the force of any boulder a passenger might drop on the floor.
 At Silver Springs State Park in Florida, the state's oldest tourist attraction, dating … Continue reading Silver Springs Glass-Bottom Boat Tour

 The third time was the charm when we went snorkeling with the manatees at Crystal River, Florida.
 We'd been there a couple of times in years past, and had limited success interacting with the “sea cows” that seek refuge in the warm waters of Crystal River every winter and spring.
 But this time all the … Continue reading Snorkeling with Manatees

 Things that flutter, by day and by night.
 That's the focus of this week's Act!vated Adventure.
 We were in Gainesville at the University Of Florida.
 In the daytime, we took a tour of the Florida Museum Of Natural History, which has an amazing collection of fossils from mastodons, mammoths, and other extinct critters, some older … Continue reading Batty Butterflies

 The lighthouse is riddled with bullet holesbut the bullets didn't diminish the light.The structure is still what the shooter was not:upright, lofty, solid and bright.

 Last Tuesday we were discussing rivers and lakes on Twitter.
 Every Tuesday we join an international group of globe trotters who like to discuss various topics related to travel.
-Rivers and lakes remind us to pause, take a moment and reflect.
+Seine River, Paris Rivers and lakes remind us to pause, take a moment and reflect.
 As human beings made of 98% water we are naturally drawn … Continue reading Favorite Rivers around the World

 Tracing the footsteps of Henry Flagler and Ponce de Leon